JACoW-org/docs-PURR/docs/Functionalities/statusAndSettings.md

 ![Incomplete settings](pictures/settings-incomplete.png)

 To save the settings, click the "Save" button.
 If all the required settings are provided, the modal will be closed; otherwise, an error message is displayed.

-### Clear MEOW Folders

-This functionality deletes all the conference's folders in the MEOW instance.
-A confirmation prompt is shown before continuing.
-Perform this task only if strictly necessary, as it will remove the folders for every user working on this conference's final proceedings.

 ### Disconnect